dtcenter/MET/met/docs/Users_Guide/grid-diag.rst

 grid_diag usage
 ~~~~~~~~~~~~~~~

-The following sections describe the usage statement, required arguments, and optional arguments for grid_diag.
+The following sections describe the usage statement, required arguments, and optional arguments for **grid_diag**.

 .. code-block:: none